Interest-Only Lifetime Mortgages Explained

 Author: Pete Mugleston

-If you’ve been exploring the possibility of lifetime mortgages and equity release, you may be wondering if it’s possible to set up an interest-only arrangement (opposed to a typical ‘roll-up’ scheme).
+Suppose you’ve been exploring the possibility of lifetime mortgages and equity release.
+In that case, you may wonder if it’s possible to set up an interest-only arrangement (as opposed to a typical ‘roll-up’ scheme).

 This guide covers everything you need to know about using an interest-only lifetime mortgage for releasing equity.
 We’ll explain the rates you can expect to pay, the providers who offer this type of loan, and where to get expert support to help with your financial goals.